-- It has been more than 20 years since the last special legislative commission on oral health conducted an assessment, and more than 10 years since Massachusetts' last oral health disease burden documentation was published. - According to data from the Kaiser Family Foundation, there are 62 federally designated dentist shortage areas in Massachusetts, including 69 cities/towns with no dentist at all; an estimated 244,000 people's dental needs in these areas are not met. - Twenty percent of adult Massachusetts residents between the ages of 19-64 reported having unmet medical or dental care needs due to the cost.
+- It has been more than 20 years since the last special legislative commission on oral health conducted an assessment, and more than 10 years since Massachusetts' last oral health disease burden documentation was published. - According to data from the Kaiser Family Foundation, there are 56 federally designated dentist shortage areas in Massachusetts, including 69 cities/towns with no dentist at all; an estimated 325,211 people's dental needs in these areas are not met. - Twenty percent of adult Massachusetts residents between the ages of 19-64 reported having unmet medical or dental care needs due to the cost. - Dental care was the most common type of unmet care need reported in a recent survey, with 15% of insured residents indicating they had an unmet dental need due to cost.